 Signature Fundraising Event Ideas

-There are many types of events that work well as signature fundraising events.
-You need to consider your supporters and find a great fit for your organization, in order to turn a fundraising event into your organization’s signature event.
-The event should be fun and memorable so that your supporters are excited to come back next year.
+Many types of events work well as signature fundraising events.
+You need to consider your supporters and find a great fit for your organization to turn a fundraising event into your organization’s signature event.
+The event should be fun and memorable, so your supporters are excited to return next year.

 - Fun runs and walk-a-thons.
-Popular run/walk themes can add another element of fun, such as hosting a Color Run, Santa-themed run or zombie run.
+Popular run/walk themes can add another fun element, such as hosting a Color Run, Santa-themed run or zombie run.
 If there are certain colors that associate with the cause, this is also another idea to incorporate a theme.

 - Wine or Beer Festivals: If you have local wine or beer producers, hosting tasting fundraising events can be a great signature event.
 If event promotion is done well, you are very likely to attract people outside of your donor base, purely on the popularity and appeal of beer and wine tasting events.